DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2022/01/22 v0.754
-- BLANACE - Fixed calibration can be stackacted indefinatly resulting in able to use 10% buff to stack to maximun of 666%, to fix this exploit, the flowing changes are made:
+- BALANCE - Fixed calibration can be stacked indefinitely resulting in being able to use 10% buff to stack to a maximum of 666%, in order to fix this exploit, the flowing changes are made:
   - All calibration shard duration is adjusted to 2 minutes (this should not matter as its meant to be used once and not for dragging the buff to 4 hours)
-  - All calibration shard now only stack up to 2 times, this is to prevent only use of the lowest tier multiple times to reach highest tier effect, just use the higher tier instead
+  - All calibration shards now only stack up to 2 times, this is to prevent only use of the lowest tier multiple times to reach the highest tier effect, just use the higher tier instead
-  - Added new 300% calibration shard since the shards can only stack 2 times
+  - Added a new 300% calibration shard since the shards can only stack 2 times
-  - Adjust the max `Calibration Chance` to 600% instead of 666%, this means from +9 to +10 is harder, as it has chane of failing, you still can prevent it from breaking with the safety bot
+  - Adjust the max `Calibration Chance` to 600% instead of 666%, this means from +9 to +10 is harder, as it has a chane of failing, you still can prevent it from breaking with the safety bot
 - UI - Updated dungeon lobby UI to match with other dungeon displays

 ### 2022/01/21 v0.754
 - LANG - Enabled equipment translation for Japanese and French